elschopi/Android_WhatsApp_VoiceTranscription/README.md

 ## Configuring transcription providers

-The Flask app uses environment variables to configure providers. **Do not hard‑code keys into the repo.**
+The Flask app uses environment variables to configure providers. **Do not hard-code keys into the repo.**

 ### Environment variables